Five signs of disease in older dogs

 - Arthritis – Sometimes pets are not obviously limping with this condition, it may be as subtle as them turning around mid-way through the walk to want to go back home.
 You may also see that they are stiff when they rise from a long sleep or seem to take a long time to get settled to go to sleep.

-- Heart disease – If you were suddenly struggling with your usual exercise, or feeling more breathless than normal on a walk you would go straight to the doctor.
-Unfortunately our pets cannot tell us this is happening, so if your dog seems less energetic when out for walks it is important they are checked over in-case they have developed a problem with their heart
+- Heart disease – If you were suddenly struggling with your usual exercise or feeling more breathless than normal on a walk you would go straight to the doctor.
+Unfortunately, our pets cannot tell us this is happening, so if your dog seems less energetic when out for walks it is important that they are checked over in-case they have developed a heart condition.

-Dropping a few pounds is often considered a good thing for many overweight pets (and people!) but if your dog is loosing weight it is important to make sure there is not a reason for this.
-They may loose weight quickly (which is normally easy to spot), or slowly (this is much harder to appreciate when you see your pet every day.)
-If your pet is loosing weight it is important that they have further investigations as this could be a sign of many different problems, however some of the most common are:
+Dropping a few pounds is often considered a good thing for many overweight pets (and people!) but if your dog is losing weight it is important to make sure there is not a reason for this.
+They may lose weight quickly (which is normally easy to spot), or slowly (this is much harder to appreciate when you see your pet every day.)
+If your pet is losing weight it is important that they have further investigations as this could be a sign of many different problems, however, some of the most common are:

 - Kidney disease

 - Dental disease (you may also notice they are eating less or dropping their food)